 Fortunately, first-time drunk driving defendants who lose the DMV hearing can often obtain a restricted license right away.5

-There are many ways to cast doubt on a defendant’s BAC results for driving under the influence of alcohol or controlled substances.
+There are many ways to cast doubt on your BAC results for driving under the influence of alcohol or controlled substances.
 Perhaps the breath or blood testing equipment was defective or mishandled.
 Maybe a medical condition or other external factors caused a falsely high reading.
 And even if the BAC results were accurate, judges can dismiss DUI criminal charges over police misconduct alone.

-- If you are convicted of misdemeanor reckless driving have to wait only one year after the case ends to petition for a criminal record seal (as opposed to seven years following a misdemeanor DUI conviction).
+- If you are convicted of misdemeanor reckless driving, you have to wait only one year after the case ends to petition for a criminal record seal (as opposed to seven years following a misdemeanor DUI conviction).

-Finally, if defendants pick up another DUI arrest in the future, the earlier reckless driving conviction will not count as a prior DUI.
+- If you pick up another DUI arrest in the future, the earlier reckless driving conviction will not count as a prior DUI.
 This is important since DUIs carry harsher penalties with each successive conviction.8

 Nevada criminal defense attorneys fight to get DUI charges dismissed or reduced.
 Prosecutors typically rely on four kinds of evidence when attempting to prove a drunk driving charge in court: